checkthistape/databaseimitating/README.md

 <br> - [databaseimitationclass.hpp](https://github.com/checkthistape/databaseimitating/blob/main/headers/databaseimitationclass.hpp) header class file
 <br> - [databaseimitate.cpp](https://github.com/checkthistape/databaseimitating/blob/main/databaseimitate.cpp) main function file

-All functions and functionality of project is placed in **.hpp** header class file.
-Meanwhile in main **.cpp** file I placed only the project's declaration.
-So describing of code's logic. *(like it supposed to be)*
+All functions and functionality of the project are placed in the **.hpp** header class file.
+Meanwhile in the main **.cpp** file I only placed the project's declaration.
+So describing the code's logic. *(like it supposed to be)*

-- There is a while loop in **.cpp** file which catches user requests until the program ends using a very plain concept.
+- There is a while loop in the **.cpp** file that catches the user requests until the program ends, using a very simple concept.
-*(list of commands you can see slightly above this text)*
+*(list of commands is slightly above this text)*

 Example:
 ```c++